Main page content

 Recent armed conflicts and other situations on the agenda of the UN Security Council have been characterized by water-related issues, and the council addressed them in its resolutions and presidential statements.
 They reveal two types of reactions which, taken together, indicate a policy direction of the UNSC.
 First, are the expressions of concern and, at the same time, calling for respect and protection of the essential civilian infrastructure, including water infrastructure in the ongoing armed conflicts.
 These resolutions relate mainly to situations in the wider Middle East.

 Then there are expressions of concerns over water scarcity, the resulting food insecurity and related causes of instability, and, at the same time, calling for adequate risk assessments and risk management strategies.
-These resolutions relate mainly to situations in Africa, for example in the Sahel region, Somalia and Sudan.
+These resolutions relate mainly to situations in Africa, for example in the Sahel region and Somalia.

 Discover the Climate Security Expert Network's risk briefs: